Krptyk/chromeDekrpt/README.md

 <h1> Chrome Data Decryptor </h1>

-A utility to decrypt and retrieve encrypted data (either cookies or login credentials) from Google Chrome's SQLite databases.
-This tool can be helpful for various legitimate purposes, like incident response, forensics, or data recovery.
+A utility to decrypt and retrieve encrypted data (either cookies or login credentials) from Chromium SQLite databases.

+This tool can also be helpful for various legitimate purposes, like incident response, forensics, or data recovery.

 For the full deatiled write up and step by step process: